aaronpowell/aaronpowell.github.io/src/content/posts/2019-02-08-golang-wasm-5-compiling-with-webpack.md

 }
 ```

-And use `gobridge.RegisterCallback` and not worry about working with `js.NewCallback` or where to register it in the JavaScript object graph.
+And use `gobridge.RegisterCallback` and not worry about working with `js.FuncOf` or where to register it in the JavaScript object graph.

 And that latter part is important because I don't want to dump everything on global, I want to namespace it.